dii-glori/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-prints the absolute pathname of the current working directory
+display the content of your current directory